1990 NBA draft

 The 1990 NBA draft took place on June 27, 1990, in New York City, New York.
 One of the standouts of this draft is Basketball Hall of Famer Gary Payton.
 He became a nine-time All-Star, achieved the NBA Defensive Player of the Year award in 1996, won an NBA Championship with the Miami Heat in 2006, holds many statistical records during his tenure with the since rebranded and relocated Seattle SuperSonics, and was inducted in the Hall of Fame in 2013.

 The top pick of the draft was Syracuse's Derrick Coleman who was selected by the New Jersey Nets.
 In total, 52 of the 54 players selected went on to play at least one competitive game in the NBA, and six players were at some point of their career selected to play in the NBA All-Star Game.
 One player who had been projected to be a lottery pick as well as possibly the number one by media outlets and draft analysts was Loyola Marymount's Hank Gathers, who died of a heart condition in March 1990 after collapsing during a game.

+Not including Gathers, six former first-round picks from this draft are deceased as of 2026: Felton Spencer, Alec Kessler, Jerrod Mustaf, Dwayne Schintzius, Lance Blanks, and Elden Campbell.